-This immersion project will allow participants the opportunity to talk to the citizens of Puerto Rico to hear their perspectives on the many sides of this debate.
-The group will meet with university professors and students to hear innovative ways Puerto Ricans are confronting the debt crisis.
+This immersion project will allow participants to meet with university professors, students, and political parties to hear the many perspectives of the debate over statehood and independence.
+They will visit communities and learn about innovative ways Puerto Ricans are pulling together to confront the economic challenges faced by the island.
 There will be a day trip to the island of Vieques, which the U.S. Navy used as a testing ground for munitions for decades.
 Throughout the trip, participants will immerse themselves in the culture and history of Puerto Rico, learning from its people, and coming to a better understanding of the challenges they face.

 WINTER BREAK TRIPS